 As set forth in City Code § 30.171 "The Mayor shall preside at all regular and special meetings of the Council; provided that in the absence of the Mayor, the Mayor Pro Tem shall be the presiding officer and in the absence of both, a majority of the Council Members present shall elect a temporary presiding officer."
-"During the first regular meeting of the newly elected City Council, the Mayor shall appoint the Mayor Pro Tem from among the council for a two-year term_unless there are four dissenting Council Members' votes opposed to the appointment."
+"During the first regular meeting of the newly elected City Council, the Mayor shall appoint the Mayor Pro Tem from among the council for a two-year term.
 The appointment of Mayor Pro Tem will be approved by Council Resolution.